North East towns 1100AD – 1500AD

 York – a medieval metropolis

 York was by far the largest town in the North in Medieval times with a population of over 10,000.
-Two Norman castles were built here and the English government often moved to York in the 14th Century during English campaigns against the Scots.
+Two Norman castles were built here and the English government often moved to York in the fourteenth century during English campaigns against the Scots.

 The Shambles is a fine example of a Medieval street and other Medieval buildings include the Guildhall, King’s Manor, Merchant Adventurer’s Hall and Merchant Taylors Hall, St Mary’s Abbey, 19 Medieval churches and, of course, the Minster.
 Religious mystery plays w ere performed in Medieval York, Durham and Newcastle.